 - Purchased Or Manufactured: The item can either be purchased or produced on-site.

 - Default Lead Time: This is how long it usually takes to receive an order.
-This allows the system to schedule jobs even when there is not an exact available date for the material.
+This allows the system to schedule jobs even when there is no exact availability date for the material.

 - Batch Size: Jobs and Purchase Orders must be in integer multiples of this value to meet demand.

-- Batch Window: When batching demand to create Jobs or Purchase Orders, the batch should not reach out further than this value in order to reach the Max Order Qty.
+- Batch Window: When batching demand to create Jobs or Purchase Orders, the batch should not reach out further than this value to reach the Max Order Qty.